Does buying a pre-owned property differ from buying a new build house?

 - The signing of the contract

-The above are important issues for all types of properties, however, if you are considering buying an old or listed building, it’s especially important to engage the services of an experienced conveyancer you trust to do a comprehensive job.
-Throughout the conveyancing process, we will take each step with time and attention.
-At Harrison’s Solicitors, we will move forward expediently to make sure there are no unnecessary delays.
-We are also available to discuss the process with you whenever you feel the need.
+The above are important issues for all types of properties.
+However, if you are considering buying an old or listed building, you must engage the services of an experienced conveyancer you trust to do a comprehensive job.
+We will take each step with time and attention throughout the conveyancing process.
+At Harrison’s Solicitors, we will move forward expediently to ensure no unnecessary delays.
+We are also available to discuss the process with you whenever needed.

 Pre-owned homes